soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply_sensitivity_label_automatically.md

 - Users no longer need to know about your policies - they can instead focus on their work.

 > [!NOTE]
-> The capability to apply labels automatically requires an Office 365 Enterprise E5 license for each user who has permissions to edit content that's been automatically labeled in a site or mailbox.
-Users who simply have read-only access do not require a license.
+> The capability to apply labels automatically requires an Azure Information Protection P2 subscription.

-Note that currently, automatic and recommended labeling is available only in Office apps on Windows.
 To use this feature, you must [Download and install the Azure Information Protection unified labeling client](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/install-unifiedlabelingclient-app).
+We're working on native support for this feature in Office apps, so that it won't require the Azure Information Protection unified labeling client.

 ![Auto labeling options for sensitivity labels](media/Sensitivity_labels_Auto_labeling_options.png)